LSVH/react-state-builder/README.md

 ## Documentation

-The documentation with live examples can be found in [our storybook](https://lsvh.github.io/react-state-builder/).
+The documentation with live examples can be found in [the storybook](https://lsvh.github.io/react-state-builder/).

 ## Roadmap

-* Improve currently implemented conditions at the reducer.
-* Add conditions at the reducer for bulk payloads.
-* Add the option to skip the condition check before the storing the `payload` in to the state.
-* Add option to use a custom condition at `isPayloadAlreadyLoaded()`.
 * Add ESLint to enhance the code style.
 * Add CI tools and tests.